timzwiebel/linux/config/git/README.md

 # Git Commands
-Below are the most common commands used while working with git.
+Below are the most common commands used while working with `git`.
 These can be simplified by using aliases.

-`.gitconfig`:
+Here is a list of the aliases in my `.gitconfig`:

+> **IMPORTANT:** These commands will behave differently depending on the
+> settings in your `.gitconfig` and/or the command line flags used.
+Be sure to
+> read each section about the various commands for a full understanding.

 ```
 [alias]
   # Add